-Telegram provides the ability to share a direct link for joining a group, channel, or chat.
-The consideration here is during an emerging event or situation, organisers can easily distribute a link for a direct communications channel outside of their immediate Telegram group.
+Telegram enables users to share a direct link for joining a group, channel, or chat.
+This functionality is crucial during an emerging event or situation as organisers can easily distribute a link for direct communication channels outside of their immediate Telegram network.

 We can apply additional search parameters to narrow down to particular topics or areas.